Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ### Install Fabric Manager on FM baremetal nodes

-For install/ upgrade Fabric Manager on the FMNs please refer [FabricManager Install/ Upgrade](...)
+For install/ upgrade Fabric Manager on the FMNs please refer _HPE Slingshot Installation Guide for CSM_.